openssl/openssl/test/README.ssltest.md

 to succeed.
 All configured test expectations are verified against the second handshake.

+* ApplicationData - amount of application data bytes to send (integer, defaults to 256 bytes).
+Applies to both client and server.
+Application data is sent in 64kB chunks (but limited by MaxFragmentSize and available parallelization, see below).

+* MaxFragmentSize - maximum send fragment size (integer, defaults to 512 in tests - see `SSL_CTX_set_max_send_fragment` for documentation).
+Applies to both client and server.
+Lowering the fragment size will split handshake and application data up between more `SSL_write` calls, thus allowing to exercise different code paths.
+In particular, if the buffer size (64kB) is at least four times as large as the maximum fragment, interleaved multi-buffer crypto implementations may be used on some platforms.

 ### Test expectations

 * ExpectedResult - expected handshake outcome.
 One of